sola-studio/.github/profile/README.md

 A free browser-based estimator for putting a rough number on possible missed opportunity caused by friction on a conversion flow.

-Built as part of Conversion & Accessibility Series.
 Designed to make a problem that often stays vague easier to size, frame, and bring into internal discussion — using the user's own inputs and assumptions.